sam-hilliard/filter-domains/README.md

 - The script will output subdomains that match any of the in-scope domains or their subdomains.
 - Ensure that the input files are formatted correctly, with one domain per line.
+- You can provide the subdomains list either as a file or through standard input.

 ## License